BlackHC/tfpyth/README.md

 # TfPyTh

-Putting TensorFlow back in PyTorch, back in Tensorflow (differentiable TensorFlow PyTorch adapters).
+Putting TensorFlow back in PyTorch, back in TensorFlow (differentiable TensorFlow PyTorch adapters).

-> A light-weight adapter library to make things interact that were not supposed to interact initially.
+> A light-weight differentiable adapter library to make TensorFlow and PyTorch interact.

 ## Install